mathieu-drsy/bitburner-project/README.md

 - Complete task automation
 - Addition of features to enhance quality of life
+- Writting the code in a cleaner way

 Feel free to contribute or report issues.
 Thank you!